cristianscheid/sos-gaucho/README.md

 ## Features

-- User management (registration, login, profile editing)
+- User signup and login
+- Profile viewing, editing, and deletion
-- Create, edit, and delete personal stories with descriptions, images, and additional details
+- Ability to create, edit, and delete personal stories with descriptions, images, and additional details
-- A feed to browse and view submitted stories
+- Browse and explore stories through a dynamic feed
 - Secure routes with JWT-based authentication and authorization

 ## Built With